Pharmakarios1/build_career_modal/README.md

 #   SIMPLE ANIMATED MODAL

-modal created with html, css and javascript in fulfilment of buildcareer course outline
+Modal created with html, css and javascript in fulfilment of buildcareer course outline